HarshGuptaJonty/g-event-fuel-flow/README.md

 Replaces multi-step form wizards with a single prompt.
 The AI handles the complexity of distinguishing between:

-- Sales (OUT): "Sent 10 units to Rakesh."
+- Delivery (OUT): "Sent 10 units to Rakesh."

 - Returns (IN): "Received 5 empties from Rakesh."